When Sandeep Aur Pinky Faraar broke the dichotomy of gender definitions

 Sandeep Aur Pinky Faraar that released recently on Amazon Prime Video, has taken the OTT platform by storm.
 The film received rave reviews and turned out to be a hit that no one expected it to be.
 It is however a little disappointing to accept that the film did not do well at the box office because of poor marketing by the production house.
 Parineeti Chopra and Arjun Kapoor have delivered career-best performances and their work really needs to be appreciated.
 Here’s a look at how Sandeep Aur Pinky Faraar breaks the dichotomy of gender stereotypes without shoving feminism down our throats.

 1.Let’s start with the names

 In the opening scene, we see a bunch of guys making judgemental remarks about women who wear lipstick.
-The guy says that if has to chose between a woman who has worn lipstick and one who hasn’t, he would go for the one has as he believes she would have the intentions he is hoping for.
-He is a reflection of the society we live in, a society where a women’s character is judged by how she carries herself.
+The guy says that if he has to choose between a woman who has worn lipstick and one who hasn’t, he would go for the latter one has as he believes she would have the intentions he is hoping for.
+He is a reflection of the society we live in, a society where a woman’s character is judged by how she carries herself.